 Somebody says, “It’s good to pay attention, to be aware.”
 And when you do, it seems to help a little.
 You don’t really know if it’s going to resolve your situation completely.
 You could try it for size.
 But you don’t really know it’s the answer.
 And if you believe you know, you’re just lying to yourself.

-These are questions, that if they are not asked, and allowed to be questioned, you will never know what’s it all about.
-You will never know why you are here, who the hell you are or where the hell you’re going.
+These are questions that if they are not asked and allowed to be questioned, you will never know what’s it all about.
+You will never know why you are here, who you are, or where you’re going.

-Your mind is full of ideas and dreams and plans, of what will fulfill you, to make you happy, what will give you freedom.
-But these ideas just put out the inquiry, silence the question, comfort your mind because you don’t know it really, your knowledge is not certain.
+Your mind is full of ideas and dreams and plans of what will fulfill you, make you happy, and give you freedom.
+But these ideas just put out the inquiry, silence the question, and comfort your mind because you don’t know it really; your knowledge is not certain.